Saravananslb/py-googletranslation/CONTRIBUTING.md

-# Contributing to this library are always welcome and highly encouraged :)
+# Contributing to this library are Welcome

 This is a guide for you to get some ideas~